 CRSP Indexes-only subscribers have access to the stand-alone version of the index files, including ASCII, Excel, and SAS formats.

-CRSP Stock Database-only subscribers have access to the CRSP NYSE/NYSE MKT/NASDAQ/ARCA Equal- and Value-Weighted Indexes, the S&P 500 Composite, and the NASDAQ Composite.
+CRSP Stock Database-only subscribers have access to the CRSP NYSE/NYSE American/NASDAQ/ARCA Equal- and Value-Weighted Indexes, the S&P 500 Composite, and the NASDAQ Composite.

 CRSP data files are designed for research and educational use and have proven to be highly accurate.
 Considerable resources are expended on improving and assuring data quality.